bwestrich/tdd-spock/README.md

 See http://www.martinfowler.com/bliki/TestDouble.html for definitions of doubles/stubs/mocks/fakes.....

 ##Don't test what's already been tested
-* Don't save unit tests for code already unit tested (by your own tests, or those of well-tested 3rd party frameworks) For example, it's ok to write tests that test the Grails validator to learn how it works, but delete such tests afterward.
+* Don't save unit tests for code that is already unit tested elsewhere.
+   For example, it's ok to write tests that test the Grails validator to learn how it works, but delete such tests afterward.
 * Reduce code coverage as you move from unit to integration and functional tests.